RobertJaskowski/Caravansary/README.md

 <br>
 ![Twitter Follow](https://img.shields.io/twitter/follow/rjjaskowski?label=Developer&style=social)

-Caravansary is productivity tools always visible in desktop.
+## **Caravansary** is productivity tools always visible on desktop.
 There is no need for window switching or managing multiple processes for different tasks.

-Roadmap:
+### Roadmap:
 - [x] Activity timer that stops on blacklisted processes.
 It counts you work time excluding afk time and social apps time.
 - [x] Daily goal always present on the screen
 - [x] Ctrl Z counter ( can be used for artists as requested)